gabsbarreto/portfolio1/NHANES project/NHANES-Git.md

 #### Caffeine by food source

-NHANES also makes available the full dietary records of their participants, separating them by food product (DR1IFF_D and DR2IFF_D - I).
+Besides the total calculated nutrients, NHANES also makes available the full dietary records of their participants, separating them by food product (DR1IFF_D and DR2IFF_D - I).
 The codes and names for the food products are also listed separately (DRXFCD_D - I).

 I aimed to separate caffeine from coffee and tea from other food sources.
 This is how I managed: